The City of New York vs. Homer Simpson: Plot

-Homer realizes that he needs to reach Central Park to pick up the family and get out of New York before nightfall as he is not prepared to wait until the following day for the officer to return.
-Ignoring the wheel clamp, he tries to drive away but destroys the car's left front fender.
-Realising that he will never get out of New York in time with the wheel clamp on his car, he borrows a jackhammer from a road construction crew and uses it to remove the clamp, but damages the car further as well.
+Homer realizes that he needs to reach Central Park to pick up the family and get out of New York before nightfall.
+Ignoring the wheel clamp, he drives away but destroys the car's left front fender.
+After driving for some distance with the clamp, he borrows a jackhammer from a road construction crew and uses it to remove the clamp, but damages the car further as well.
 Homer eventually gets the boot off and races to Central Park and reunites with his family.
-They get out of New York before nightfall and while driving back to Springfield, the family reflects on their wonderful time, while Homer's hatred for New York remains as debris from a garbage truck flies through the car's broken windshield and splatters across his face.
-When Lisa asks if they could visit New York again next year, Homer, still fuming after his experience there, tells her he will think about it.
+While driving back to Springfield, the family reflects on their wonderful time, while Homer's hatred for New York remains.